Jack-Kelly-dev/Pathfinding-Algorithms/README.md

-# Q-Learning-Maze-Project
+# Pathfinding Algorithms

-python project to implement a q learning algorithm on a robot navigating a maze to pick up deliveries
+Project using python to implement different pathfinding algorithms